asharpe/vagrant-vbguest-centos/README.md

-# VagrantVbguestCentos
+# VagrantVbguestKernelUpdate

-This is an experimental VagrantVbguest Installer for dealing with CentOS as descibed in https://github.com/dotless-de/vagrant-vbguest/pull/231
+This is an experimental VagrantVbguest Installer which attempts to update the kernel to the latest available version before installing the guest additions

 ## Installation